muimota/FANGO/readme.md

 # App Notes

-This section has info aboutthe different applications
+This section has info abou the different applications

 ## Instagram